 "Life is still good, it's just different.

-Now I have to find new ways to engage in the world, to laugh, to find joy, not only for me but for my family."
-"For someone who really enjoys having some time to myself, I've found only having 16 hours of time alone since my accident quite hard to deal with."
-Amanda has had to adjust to her new status at work too.
-"Apart from the obvious transport and accessibility issues, the invisible affects of reduced respiratory function mean that simple voice projection to a classroom of eager students can cause exhaustion."
-But she has already researched techniques and accessories to reduce these and other secondary complications.
+Now I have to find new ways to engage in the world, to laugh, to find joy, not only for me but for my family." complications.
 Amanda has a rowing-suit style corset for improved posture and breathing, plus a specialised glove to assist with hand grip and dexterity.
 Her own car is next on the very simple 'wishlist'.
 "Life is still good, it's just different.
 Now I have to find new ways to engage in the world, to laugh, to find joy, not only for me but for my family."
 She says this with a mighty big smile on her face.